kobalicek/reloaded-cpp/README.md

 Extension that replaces the built-in C/C++ tokenizer/grammar and introduces additional tokens that can be styled.
 This extension should be used together with [Reloaded Themes](https://marketplace.visualstudio.com/items?itemName=reloadedextensions.reloaded-themes) extension as the additional tokens are new and not recognized by other themes!

+# Deprecated

+  * THIS EXTENSION IS DEPRECATED.
+It was written at a time when there was very little customization in vscode.
+Now it't much better and this extension doesn't provide anything that cannot be set in user config now.
+Please don't use this extension anymore.

 # Important

   * This extension DOES NOT provide code assistance, it just recognizes common patterns used in today's C++ code.